edenau/edenau.github.io/_posts/2019-01-07-visualize-bike-mobility.markdown

 >> TL;DR - Let's see how we can visualize a bike sharing system using graphs, maps, and animations.

 *You can find web maps in this <a href="https://edenau.github.io/maps/" target="_blank">page</a>.
 Most maps, animations, and source codes are available on <a href="https://github.com/edenau/maps" target="_blank">GitHub</a>.
+Data is now available on <a href="https://www.kaggle.com/edenau/london-bike-sharing-system-data" target="_blank">Kaggle</a>.
 My work is inspired by <a href="https://blog.prototypr.io/interactive-maps-with-python-part-1-aa1563dbe5a9" target="_blank">Vincent Lonij</a> and <a href="https://towardsdatascience.com/master-python-through-building-real-world-applications-part-2-60d707955aa3" target="_blank">Dhrumil Patel</a>.
 Check out their posts!*

 ## Table of Contents
 - [More about Data - the Boring Bit](#data)